Joshua Birchall

 Assistant Professor

-My research is focused on the documentation, description and comparison of the indigenous languages of South America.
+My research is focused on the documentation, description and comparison of the languages of South America.
 I am also interested in the typology and diachrony of grammatical relations and other related argument marking phenomena.
-I am currently involved in a number of initiatives to develop multimedia dictionaries and a cultural encyclopedia with communities that speak endangered languages in southwestern Amazonia.
-My other ongoing research involves historical linguistics, such as phylogenetic methods, the comparative reconstruction of grammar and lexicon, and the development of lexical databases.
+I am currently involved in a number of initiatives to develop multimedia dictionaries with communities that speak endangered languages in southwestern Amazonia.
+My other ongoing research involves historical linguistics, such as computational phylogenetic methods, the comparative reconstruction of grammar and lexicon, and the development of cross-linguistic databases.
+I am a co-director of the UNM Language Documentation Lab (https://www.unm.edu/~langdoc/).

 Educational history: